 Have you ever had buyer’s remorse?
 Well, some people get implant remorse - too large, too small, too something.

-There can be a massive weight of expectation that getting implants will be the plastic surgery equivalent of your fairy godmother (aka your surgeon) waving a magical wand (a scalpel) and ‘ta da’ perfect boobs.
+There can be a massive weight of expectation that getting breast implants will be the plastic surgery equivalent of your fairy godmother (aka your plastic surgeon) waving a magical wand (a scalpel) and ‘ta da’ perfect boobs.

 Plastic surgery isn’t magic though!

 What Have I Done?!

 If you’re feeling depressed about your new boobs (perhaps you’re even hiding them or can’t face looking at them) you are not alone.

 The most common disappointment women experience after breast augmentation is related to size... and usually that they’re too small (the dreaded boobie greed).

 Feel reassured that most people go on to love their new boobs.
 If you’re still early in the healing process... give yourself a break.
 Boob greed/remorse/disappointment is tough.